-The construction industry represents a major part of the UK economy, with around 2 million people working in the sector, accounting for 6 per cent of the entire workforce in the UK.
-Staff are fundamental resources for the industry, and their health and wellbeing is of paramount importance for themselves and their families as well as for their employers and society.
+The construction industry represents a major part of the UK economy, with approximately 2 million people working in the sector.
+Employees are a fundamental resource for the industry, and their health and wellbeing is of paramount importance for themselves and their families as well as for their employers and society.

-CIRIA’s new project ‘Delivering wellbeing at site level’ will raise awareness of the benefits of tackling this emerging issue and help construction companies enhance the health and wellbeing of the construction workforce.
+CIRIA’s new project ‘Delivering wellbeing at site level’ will raise awareness of the benefits of tackling this emerging issue and help construction companies enhance the health and wellbeing of the construction workforce through the development of good practice guidance and a baselining tool for use by the industry.

-Funding for this project is well advanced and we shall shortly be appointing an Author Team to write the guidance.
-If you are interested in funding the project or being considered as a research contractor, please contact Sandra Evans at CIRIA.
+Funding for this project is well advanced.
+If you are interested in funding the project, please contact Kimberley Lasi at CIRIA.

-Organisations involved include Carillion plc, Gatwick Airport, Multiplex and the National Federation of Demolition Contractors.
+Organisations involved include Carillion plc, Gatwick Airport, Multiplex, Morgan Sindall, BAM Nuttall, Costain, Dawnus, Murphy Group, Overbury and Morgan Lovell, Sir Robert McAlpine Ltd., The Environment Agency and the National Federation of Demolition Contractors.